 Drink plenty of fluids, such as water or squash, to avoid dehydration.
 Signs of dehydration include peeing less than usual or having dark strong-smelling pee.

-If you take contraceptive pills and you're being sick or have severe diarrhoea, your contraception may not protect you from pregnancy.
+If you take the combined pill or progestogen-only pill and you're being sick (vomiting), or have had diarrhoea for more than 24 hours, your contraception may not protect you from pregnancy.
 Check the pill packet for advice.

 Constipation